 Without a doubt, Project COUNTER is a stroke of brilliance.
 However, vendors are not required to be COUNTER compliant any more than they’re required to provide you with usage statistics.
 And in the legal realm, where a few big players run most of the show and monopolize your budget lines, only a few vendors offer COUNTER reports.
 This factor makes navigating the world of gathering and comparing usage data across platforms especially challenging.
 While usage data may not be the only thing that you use when deciding whether to cancel or keep an electronic resource, it can be an incredibly valuable tool.
 The challenge is finding ways to effectively quantify our return on investment without the luxury of COUNTERcompliant reports.

 In my next column, I’ll offer some practical advice on delving into usage data within the legal field.
 As my law library life has been solely in the academic realm, I would welcome any advice from those outside of academia to help flesh out my own tips and tricks.
 If you have some practicalities to share, whether private, public, or even academic, please email me at email@example.com and I’ll include you in my next column!

 Technical Services Law Librarian (TSLL) is an official publication of the Technical Services Special Interest Section and the Online Bibliographic Services Special Interest Section of the American Association of Law Libraries.
-This article originally appeared in the December 2014 issue and is reprinted here with permission.
+This article originally appeared in the March 2015 issue and is reprinted here with permission.